(DMC199) Hololens Development Course

 -

-As part of the proposal for augmented trade-‐based education, Oregon Story Board opened its doors to interested students and working professionals excited to take part in this emerging technology.
-Part one of the CCC/OSB grant application proposed that we create "project-centered, studio classes,” which would allow students from various Portland-area schools to work with industry professionals in cross-disciplinary teams to develop content for the HoloLens.
-Using software such as Unity3D and Maya and Microsoft’s HoloLens, students created a holographic interactive auto transmission.
-The final HoloLens project would then be used as a supplemental teaching tool within the Automotive Services Training program at CCC.
-I was one of the three instructors who taught the course, along side John Michael Bills (co-instructor) and Thomas Wester who stepped into my position when I was pulled back onto endeavors at The Art Institute of Portland in a full-time capacity.
+As part of our proposal for augmented trade-based education, OSB welcomed students and professionals eager to work with this emerging technology.
+The initial CCC/OSB grant application proposed the development of "project-centered, studio classes" that would bring together students from various Portland-area schools to work in cross-disciplinary teams with industry professionals.
+Using software such as Unity3D, Maya, and Microsoft’s HoloLens, students created an interactive holographic model of an automotive transmission.
+This final project was designed as a supplemental teaching tool for the Automotive Services Training program at CCC.
+I was one of three instructors leading this course, alongside John Michael Bills (co-instructor) and Thomas Wester, who took over my position when I returned to full-time responsibilities at The Art Institute of Portland.

-The DMC199 class was a controlled adventure into the unknown, with a goal to apply the combined talent of the Hololens grant team with some of the best minds in Portland, towards a new visual communication medium utilizing this new mixed reality device.
-The grant team engaged students and professionals with a full range of skills; Unity and C# were a priority, as were digital design skills such as modeling and texturing.
+The DMC199 class represented a controlled venture into uncharted territory, lookig to leverage the collective talent of the HoloLens grant team and some of Portland’s brightest minds to develop content for this new mixed reality medium.
+The team included students and professionals with a range of skills, prioritizing Unity and C# expertise, as well as digital design skills such as modeling and texturing.

-In their whitepaper, “The Digital Promise: Transforming Learning with Innovative Uses of Technology,” Dr. Michael Levine, founding director of the Joan Ganz Center, and colleague, Jeanne Wellings (2009) say that students need preparation through advanced technologies: “Schools need to function in a 21st century work environment where employees are expected to collaborate on projects, incorporate feedback from a work group and a supervisor, and make connections between new and existing knowledge.”
-The collaborative and exploratory classroom environment for the CCC DMC199 classes touched on exactly these principles.
-The DMC199 classes were run through Clackamas Community College, but held at the Oregon Story Board facilities in downtown Portland.
+In their white paper, The Digital Promise: Transforming Learning with Innovative Uses of Technology, Dr. Michael Levine, founding director of the Joan Ganz Cooney Center, and Jeanne Wellings (2009) emphasize the importance of preparing students with advanced technology skills.
+They note, “Schools need to function in a 21st-century work environment where employees are expected to collaborate on projects, incorporate feedback from a work group and a supervisor, and make connections between new and existing knowledge.”
+The collaborative, exploratory approach of CCC’s DMC199 classes reflected these principles.
+The classes were offered through Clackamas Community College, though they took place at the Oregon Story Board facilities in downtown Portland.

 -